Deepakmukka1/golang-api-task/README.md

 ### Route ```/users``` -  POST REQUEST

-Go to localhost:8080/users and create a `POST request` with JSON request body Sample request body:
+Go to http://localhost:8080/users and create a new user `POST request` with JSON request body Sample request body:

 ```